 Just remember, you can make a tremendous difference in the life of an abused child, especially if you take steps to stop the abuse early.
 When talking with an abused child, the best thing you can provide is calm reassurance and unconditional support.
 Let your actions speak for you if you’re having trouble finding the words.
 Remember that talking about the abuse may be very difficult for the child.
 It’s your job to reassure the child and provide whatever help you can.

-If you suspect a child is being abused, it’s critical to get them the help he or she needs.
-Reporting child abuse seems so official.
-Many people are reluctant to get involved in other families’ lives.
+If you suspect a child is being abused, it’s critical to get them the help they need.

 - I don’t want to interfere in someone else’s family.
 The effects of child abuse are lifelong, affecting future relationships, self-esteem, and sadly putting even more children at risk of abuse as the cycle continues.
 Help break the cycle of child abuse.

 - What if I break up someone’s home?
 The priority in child protective services is keeping children in the home.
 A child abuse report does not mean a child is automatically removed from the home - unless the child is clearly in danger.
-Support such as parenting classes, anger management or other resources may be offered first to parents if safe for the child.
+Support such as parenting classes, anger management, or other resources may be offered.

 - They will know it was me who called.
 Reporting is anonymous.
 In most states, you do not have to give your name when you report child abuse.
 The child abuser cannot find out who made the report of child abuse.